DBCobra/CobraVerifier/README.md

 Reproduce results
 ---

-In Cobra paper (to appear), we experiment with the verifier on various workloads, and compare it with different baselines.
+In Cobra paper [[1]](#cobrapaper), we experiment with the verifier on various workloads, and compare it with different baselines.
 To reproduce Figure 5-9 in Section 6.1 and 6.2, please see [instructions to reproduce experiments](reproduce_results.md).